vanHeemstraPublications/dev-to/articles/panic_room_home_assistant_series/panic-room-home-assistant-episode-03.md

 Home Assistant URL: http://homeassistant.local:8123
 ```

 Note the IPv4 address.
 Note the URL.
-The panic room is standing.
+The panic room is standing — with solid walls.

 ---